pavelfedorov1/Explorations/README.md

 3. Line Search example: Using Convex Optimization theory.
 Here I visualize and compare simple gradient descent, backtracking line search application to gradient descent and conditional gradient descent.

 4. Simple Linear Programming example: using a basic linear programming example I demonstrate visualization of the problem as well as some concepts related to duality.

+5. Linear Mean-Reverting Strategy Backtest that utilizes PCA and Bollinger Bands to trade mean reversion on three co-integrated ETFs.